-Electro-Coal Transfer Corporation competes with others for storage -services. of transfer and performance Electro-Coal's principal competitors with both shoreside storage capabilities transfer and ground International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
+Electro-Coal Transfer Corporation competes with others for performance of transfer and storage -services.
+Electro-Coal's principal competitors with both shoreside transfer 200 cround storage capabilities International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
 A portion of the transfer market is also served by companies whose operations are mid-stream in the Mississippi River.
 Principal among these is Cooper-Smith Company.

-Finally, Gulfcoast Transit Company competes with many other companies to provide ocean-going tug and barge transportation service.
+Finally, Gulfcoast Transit Company competes with many other companies to provide ocean-going tug and barde transportation service.
 Principal among those competitors are: Dixie Carriers, Inc.; St. Phillips Towing Company; Sheridan Towing Company; Red Circle Transport Company; and Beker Industries, Inc.

-Q. Would the disclosure of cost information expose the affiliates to substantial competitive harm?
+Would the disclosure of cost information expose the 22 • affiliates to substantial competitive harm?

-25 A. Yes.
+25 A-Yes.
 The cost of rendering bulk commodity transportation service over a given distance varies little from one commodity to another.
 On a per-ton unit basis, it costs a barge company the same amount to transport a ton of grain, for example, as to transport a ton of coal.
 Rates for bulk commodity transportation service also tend to show little variation from one commodity to the next.

-competitive environment, highly In such 2 company's market share is constantly at risk and must be Competitors who carefully safeguarded. are discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its biās selectively undercutting and its prices.
+In such a highly competitive environment, a given company's market share is constantly at risk and must be carefully safeguarded.
+Competitors who are able to discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its future bids and selectively undercutting its prices.
 Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.